 - Online dating has completely transformed the modern-day dating scene.
-Applications come in many forms, however, this study primarily used Tinder. - An ever-increasing popularity of applications have caused online dating to become one of the most common ways of pursuing relationships.
-40% of single adults seek partners through an app and 25% of new couples have met on one (Castro et al., 2020). - Online experiences hold the ability to cause physiological responses in reaction to changes in emotion or mental stressors (Porter et al., 2019). - People use online dating applications to speed up the dating process as well as for convenience.
+Applications come in many forms, however, this study primarily used Tinder. - An ever-increasing popularity of applications have caused online dating to become one of the most, if not the most, common ways of pursuing relationships.
+40% of single adults seek partners through an app and 25% of new couples have met on one (Castro et. al, 2020). - Online/digital experiences hold the ability to cause physiological responses in reaction to changes in emotion or mental stressors (Porter et. al, 2019). - People use online dating applications to speed up the dating process as well as for convenience.